-The BMBF uses its portal „Kooperation international“ to prepare the information that it has collected.
+The BMBF uses its portal 'Kooperation international' to process the collected information.
 This is both a directory and a communication platform for international education and research cooperation and as such an important tool for implementing the internationalisation strategy.
-Kooperation international has an average of 35,000 visitors a month accessing 112,000 individual sites.
+Kooperation international has an average of 8,000 visitors a month accessing 150,000 individual sites.

-The Newsletter ITB infoservice is another tool.
-This reports on current strategic developments in research, education, technology and innovation policy in leading industrialised countries and emerging economies.
-2,000 readers subscribe to the monthly newsletter.
+Another tool is the 'ITB infoservice' newsletter.
+It reports on current strategic developments in research, education, technology and innovation policy in leading industrialised countries and emerging economies.
+Approximately 1,000 readers subscribe to this monthly newsletter.